About St. Stephen’s Church

 We value diversity and inclusion.

 Parishioners come from varied backgrounds and perspectives, finding a common faith in the Episcopal Church.
-We welcome people from all stages and walks of life, including LGBTQ+ persons, people of color, people from all socioeconomic, religious, or cultural backgrounds, etc. Everyone belongs and everyone is beloved.
+Grounded in the love of Christ, we welcome people from all stages and walks of life, including LGBTQ+ persons, people of color, people from all socioeconomic, religious, or cultural backgrounds, and more.
+Everyone belongs and everyone is beloved.
 Marriage and other sacramental rites are open to all.
-In these divided times, we embrace our identity as a “big tent” parish where we value dialogue amidst diversity and celebrate our differences while claiming our oneness in Christ.
+In these divided times, we embrace our identity as a “big tent” parish where we value dialogue amid diversity and celebrate our differences while claiming our oneness in Christ.

 We practice hospitality in many ways.